 Therefore, it’s important for parents and other mentors to watch for the signs that a teen may be experiencing secondary trauma.
 This is particularly true for young people who are already struggling with an anxiety disorder or mental health issue, as there is a higher risk of developing a phobia or war or other types of tragic events.

 Here are some of the ways tragic events can effect adolescent emotional and cognitive behavior:

-- Sleep issues: Insomnia, nightmares, or oversleeping in the morning may all indicate that a teen is experiencing high levels of anxiety.
+- Sleep issues: Insomnia, nightmares, or oversleeping in the morning after a difficult night indicate that a teen may be experiencing intense anxiety or distress.

 - Physical problems: Children or teens may complain about stomachaches, headaches, or loss of appetite.

 - Behavioral changes: Irritability and aggressive behavior can be signs of anxiety.

 - Substance abuse: Teens may increase their use of alcohol or drugs as a way to self-medicate the emotions brought up by the event.
 Learn about signs of teen substance abuse.